theurbanforrest/app14/README.md

 React Native app + Redux, test prototype for theUrbanForrest

 ## how to build - iOS only
-1) Execute npm install
-2) Execute npm link

-3) In file index.ios.js, replace with:

-'use strict'

-import { AppRegistry } from 'react-native'
-import Main from './src' AppRegistry.registerComponent('app14', () => Main)
+This is a little hacky, needs to be improved:

+1) In new folder, run react-native init app14

+In this new app14 directory:

+2) Add src from this repo
+3) Replace package.json and index.ios.js from this repo

+4) Run react-native install
+5) Run react-native link

-4) In XCode, add to app14 > Info.plist:
+6) Open app14.xcodeproj, add to app14 > Info.plist:

 - NSPhotoLibraryUsageDescription : "Needed for react-native-photo-upload"
 - NSCameraUsageDescription : "Needed for react-native-photo-upload"
 - NSMicrophoneUsageDescription : "Needed for react-native-photo-upload"

-4) Execute react-native run-ios
+7) Run react-native run-ios